How does Advanced Manufacturing fit in Industry 4.0?

 - Augmented- and Virtual Reality- The ninth pillar is Augmented Reality (AR) and Virtual Reality (VR).
 AR refers to the integration of computer-generated information into the real-world environment by projecting a layer of graphical information into the user’s view through devices such as tablets, smartphones, and smart glasses.
 This additional layer of information can assist workers in bridging the gap between the digital/virtual and physical environment, supporting operational tasks and decision-making.
 Virtual Reality (VR) is a step beyond AR.
 Instead of graphical layers of information projected on to the real-world environment, VR devices generate a virtual replica of a real-world environment, allowing users to interact with virtual elements and evaluate and perform activities in a virtual environment.

-The nine technologies of Industry 4.0 are highlighted in Fig.2 below:
+The nine technologies of Industry 4.0 are highlighted in Fig.2, to the left.

 Thus Industry 4.0 encompasses a promise of a new Industrial Revolution and represents the ways in which smart, connected technology would become embedded within organisations.
 Its use of digital technologies makes manufacturing more agile, flexible and responsive to customers through optimising the manufacturing system.